onco-help/freefeed-server/API_VERSIONS.md

 See the [About API versions](#about-api-versions) section in the end of this file for the general versioning information.

+## [3] - 2024-06-21

+### Changed
+- Serialized posts now contains the _omittedCommentsOffset_ field.
+If post contains some omitted comments, this field contains the offset of omitted part in the _comments_ array.
+Client must use the _omitCommentsOffset_ field to determine, which of the _comments_ are before and after the omitted part.

+  It is a broken change because in V2 API responses, when some comments are omitted, the _comments_ array always has two items.
+The V2 clients treats the _comments_ array as [beforeOmitted, afterOmitted].

+  In the V3 API response, the _comments_ array can have more than two items, and the _omittedCommentsOffset_ can have values other than '1'.

 ## [2] - 2022-11-01

 This is the initial API version (it is "2" instead of "1" for historical